Australian watchdog urges action on local gas prices

-MELBOURNE, Aug 17 (Reuters) - Australian businesses are paying about 50% more for gas than export customers and the government should step up pressure on producers to close the gap, the country’s competition watchdog said on Monday.
+MELBOURNE (Reuters) - Australian businesses are paying about 50% more for domestically produced gas than export customers are, and the government should step up pressure on producers to close the gap, the country’s competition watchdog said on Monday.

 The warning comes as the Australian government is counting on cheap gas to fuel a manufacturing recovery from the coronavirus pandemic.